 TorGuard also offers a live chat feature, which is great to see at this price-point – be aware though, this isn’t available 24/7.
 Support agents use pre-written responses but generally come across pretty friendly, and TorGuard also offers speedy email support if you’d rather use that.

 Get an extra 50% off any TorGuard plan

-TorGuard offers a seven-day money-back guarantee in place of a free trial.
-This is completely ‘no questions asked’ and TorGuard states that it will refund your payment “if you are less than 100% satisfied” with the service.
+TorGuard doesn’t offer a free trial but there is a seven-day money-back guarantee you can take advantage of.
+This is completely ‘no questions asked’ and TorGuard will refund your payment if you are “less than 100% satisfied” with the VPN service.

 TorGuard offers an extensive range of payment options including all major credit and debit cards, PayPal and a long list of cryptocurrencies.
 Options such as Alipay and Neosurf are also available through its partnership with Paymentwall.